 Unfortunately, there is no cure for amyloidosis; however, there are treatments available that can help ease symptoms and also slow the production of amyloid proteins in the body.
 These treatments will be specific to the type of amyloidosis the patient has and the organs impacted by the disease.
 Some of the most commonly prescribed treatments include:

-- Chemotherapy with stem cell transplant for those diagnosed with AL amyloidosis
+- Chemotherapy for those diagnosed with AL amyloidosis

 - Steroidal anti-inflammatory drugs to reduce inflammation for those diagnosed with AA amyloidosis